hirohamada2014/WonderRepo/README.md

 # WonderRepo

-A curated repository for building **WhirlyOS Linux** with the Edubuntu suite.
+A curated repository for building **WhirlyOS Linux**, based on Debian.

 WhirlyOS wraps a Linux base in a playful, ADHD-aware shell—complete with simple interfaces, and seamless access to browser-based learning tools across desktop and embedded platforms.
 It has the features of the screen time limit to keep you free from distraction and be healthy.

+---

+## 🐧 Base Distribution

+WhirlyOS is based on **Debian Stable**, ensuring:

+- 🔒 Rock-solid reliability
+- 📦 Access to thousands of packages via APT
+- 🛠️ Easy customization and community support
+- 🧩 Compatibility with most hardware

+---

+## 🎬 Motto

+> **Find your spark.
+Find your way.**

+Inspired by *Soul* (2020), this motto reflects WhirlyOS’s mission to help users discover their passion through technology.
+It is not an official Disney or Pixar tagline and is safe to use.

 ---

 ## Desktop Envirnoments